jchen21/geode-blogs/persistence_recovery/persistence_recovery.md

 It uses dynamic replication and data partitioning techniques to implement high availability, improved performance, scalability, and fault tolerance.
 In addition to being a distributed data container, Apache Geode is an in-memory data management system that provides reliable asynchronous event notifications and guaranteed message delivery.

+The article assumes you have basic understanding of Apache Geode.
+You can refer to a quick start at https://geode.apache.org/docs/guide/19/getting_started/book_intro.html

 Apache Geode offers super fast write-ahead-logging (WAL) persistence with a shared-nothing architecture that is optimized for fast parallel recovery of nodes or an entire cluster.
 Persistence provides a disk backup of region entry data.
 The keys and values of all entries are saved to disk, like having a replica of the region on disk.
 When the member stops for any reason, the region data on disk remains.
 The disk data can be used at member startup to populate the same region.